Daniel-Warner-X/notebook-ux-review/README.md

 - [ ] Integrate into an existing workflow (ex.
 IDE plug-in, GitHub action)
 - [ ] Run the notebook for debug purposes (prob hard to do)
 - [ ] Make fixes in fully agentic mode and surface a report on improvements made
+- [ ] Create a cursor rule for UX review
 - [ ] Other things I haven't thought of...

 ## Run the Web UI Locally